Cylecq/my-website/README.md

 ## Features

-- **Responsive Design**: The portfolio is designed to be fully responsive, ensuring optimal viewing experience across different devices and screen sizes.
+- **Responsive Design**: The website is designed to be fully responsive, ensuring optimal viewing experience across different devices and screen sizes.
 - **About Me Section**: Introduce yourself, your skills, and your experiences in web development.
 - **Skills Section** : Expose your skills through icons and smooth animation.
 - **Contact Information**: Provide ways for visitors to get in touch with you, such as email address and social media links.